rafaelcaricio/pylint-oops-overrides/README.rst

     "OH, wait!
 I could use something like that in Python to mark safe overrides.
-Additionally, I could create a plugin to pylint to look for overridden methods if they were implemented consciously (explicitly marked as a override) or not.
+Additionally, I could create a plugin to pylint to look for overridden methods if they were implemented consciously (explicitly marked as a override) or not."

 The result is this small "oops-overrides" pylint checker.